 The mitigating actions being taken to ensure the Group remains resilient to the impacts of the identified material climate-related risks and opportunities are also outlined on page 67 of the Group ARA.
-The management actions available to each of the Life Companies to manage these risks follow the three pillars of the Group Climate Action Model: Invest, Engage and Lead.
-The climate-related risks and opportunities and mitigating actions taken will differ for each entity as these align to their asset portfolio mix and product offerings.
+The management actions available to PUTM to manage these risks follow the three pillars of the Group Climate Action Model: Invest, Engage and Lead.
+The physical and transition risks and actions taken will differ for PUTM as these align to its asset portfolio mix and product offerings.